katiesangpark/100-DAYS-OF-CODE/README.md

 ### Day 19: September 28, 2018

-**Today's Progress**: Week 1 Lectures Done, Assignment in progress - Divide and Conquer, Sorting and Searching, and Randomized Algorithms by Stanford University on Coursera
+**Today's Progress**: Week 1 Lectures and Assignment Done - Divide and Conquer, Sorting and Searching, and Randomized Algorithms by Stanford University on Coursera

 **Thoughts:** Learnt about Merge Sort, its time complexity( **O(nlogn)** ), and Big-O Notation.
 Do NOT give up! :)